khaosans/ddd-llm-claims/docs/visualization_guide.md

 ## Why Visualizations Matter

-Imagine trying to understand how a complex organization works by reading only written descriptions.
-You might grasp the concepts, but seeing how departments connect, how information flows, and how decisions are made would be much clearer with a visual map.
-That's exactly what visualizations do for software systems.
+Visual representations complement textual documentation by illustrating system structure, data flow, and component relationships.
+While written descriptions convey concepts, visualizations provide spatial and relational context that enhances comprehension.

-In this claims processing system, visualizations help us understand:
+In this claims processing system, visualizations facilitate understanding of:

-- **The Big Picture**: How different parts of the system work together, like departments in a company
+- **System Architecture**: How components are organized and interact across bounded contexts
-- **The Journey**: How a claim travels from a customer's email to final processing
+- **Processing Workflow**: How claims progress from initial submission through final routing
-- **The Flow**: What happens at each step and why
+- **Data Flow**: The transformation and movement of data through processing stages
-- **The Relationships**: How components communicate and depend on each other
+- **Component Relationships**: Communication patterns and dependencies between system elements

-These visualizations aren't just pretty pictures—they're storytelling tools that make complex software architecture accessible to everyone, from students learning Domain-Driven Design (Evans, 2003) to business stakeholders understanding system capabilities.
+These visualizations serve as analytical tools that make complex software architecture accessible to diverse audiences, from students learning Domain-Driven Design (Evans, 2003) to business stakeholders evaluating system capabilities.

 ---

-## Understanding the Story: A Guide for General Audiences
+## System Overview: A Guide for General Audiences

-Before diving into specific visualizations, let's understand what story they're telling.
-Think of this system like a well-organized office:
+Before examining specific visualizations, it is helpful to understand the overall system structure and processing flow:

-1. **A customer sends in a claim** (like dropping off paperwork)
+1. **Claim Submission**: Customers submit claims through various input channels
-2. **Specialized departments process it** (like different office departments)
+2. **Specialized Processing**: Bounded contexts handle domain-specific processing tasks
-3. **Information flows between departments** (like inter-office memos)
+3. **Event-Driven Communication**: Components communicate through domain events
-4. **Decisions are made at each step** (like approvals and routing)
+4. **Decision Points**: Routing and validation decisions occur at multiple stages
-5. **The claim reaches its final destination** (like filing or further processing)
+5. **Final Routing**: Claims are dispatched to appropriate downstream systems

-Each visualization tells a different part of this story.
-Some show the organizational structure (architecture diagrams), others show the step-by-step process (sequence diagrams), and some show real-time progress (interactive visualizations).
+Each visualization presents different aspects of the system.
+Architecture diagrams illustrate organizational structure, sequence diagrams document temporal workflows, and interactive visualizations provide real-time exploration capabilities.

 ---

 ## Available Visualizations

-### 1. Architecture Diagram: The Organizational Map
+### 1. Architecture Diagram: System Organization

-**The Story This Diagram Tells**: Imagine a company with three main departments—one that handles the core business (Claim Intake), one that provides supporting services (Policy Management), and one that specializes in risk assessment (Fraud Assessment).
-The architecture diagram shows how these departments are organized, what they contain, and how they communicate.
+**Architecture Overview**: The system is organized into three bounded contexts: Claim Intake (Core Domain), Policy Management (Supporting Domain), and Fraud Assessment (Subdomain).
+The architecture diagram illustrates how these bounded contexts are structured, their internal components, and their communication patterns.

 **What You'll See**:
 - **Bounded Contexts**: Separate "departments" with clear boundaries (Evans, 2003).
 Each context has its own rules and responsibilities.